Shopify/remote-dom/README.md

 </html>
 ```

 With those changes, you should now see your button rendering on the page, and responding to click events by updating its contents.
-You can see an extended version of this example in the [custom elements example](./examples/custom-elements/).
+You can see an extended version of this example in the [custom element example](./examples/custom-element/).

 ## Learn more